go-vikunja/vikunja/docs/content/doc/development/releasing.md

 This checklist is a collection of all steps usually involved when releasing a new version of Vikunja.
 Not all steps are necessary for every release.

-* Website update :
+* Website update
 	* New Features: If there are new features worth mentioning the feature page should be updated.
-	* New Screenshots: If an overhaul of an existing feature happend so that it now looks different from the existing screenshot, a new one is required.
+	* New Screenshots: If an overhaul of an existing feature happened so that it now looks different from the existing screenshot, a new one is required.
-* Generate changelogs: (with git-cliff)
+* Generate changelogs (with git-cliff)
 	* Frontend
 	* API
 	* Desktop